dorpaneus/ex280-study-plan/objectives/01-manage-ocp.md

 This lab walks through the four moments in a project's life: create, inspect, populate, delete.
 Each step has a collapsible Solution.

-Prerequisites:

-Logged in as cluster-admin (or any user with self-provisioner). oc CLI version close to 4.18.
+Prerequisites: logged in as cluster-admin (or any user with self-provisioner). `oc` CLI version close to 4.18.

 1. Create a project `lab11`.
 2. Show its annotations: `oc get project lab11 -o yaml` — note `openshift.io/requester`.